Hopefully, you’ve not decided, “She’s lost her mind and this whole deconstruction conversation is blasphemous to God.”

 When I was a child, you went to church.
 You went where your family went to church, you adopted their theology, and that was that.
-You grew up, got married to someone of the “same faith” and procreated to start the entire process again.
+You grew up, got married to someone of “same faith” and procreated to start the entire process again.
 If you were a rebel, you married someone “different” than you . . . . and that didn’t bode well.

 I was excited actually to HAVE an answer.
 I was absolutely “going to church.”
 I’d visited the Baptist church on campus once, only to realize the students all went to a Baptist church down the road.
-Not having a car that was not an option for me.
+Not having a car made that not an option for me.
 So, I was elated the next weekend when a new friend invited me to “her” church.

 A United Methodist Church.

 Was it ok to try a different type of church?